Generic Name: ampicillin sodium and sulbactam sodium

 - Efficacy for this organism in this organ system was studied in fewer than 10 infections.

-The use of Unasyn is contraindicated in individuals with a history of hypersensitivity reactions to any of the penicillins.
+The use of Unasyn is contraindicated in individuals with a history of serious hypersensitivity reactions (e.g., anaphylaxis or Stevens-Johnson syndrome) to ampicillin, sulbactam or to other beta-lactam antibacterial drugs (e.g., penicillins and cephalosporins).

 Clostridium difficile associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including Unasyn, and may range in severity from mild diarrhea to fatal colitis.
 Treatment with antibacterial agents alters the normal flora of the colon leading to overgrowth of C. difficile.